mondweep/DCC/README.md

 The Decentralised Consulting Collective (DCC) is a consultancy model designed to empower experienced professionals seeking flexible work opportunities.
 It leverages smart contract technology for decentralised governance, fair pay, transparent income management, and democratic decision-making within the framework of a registered company in England and Wales.
 The goal is to create a collaborative, equitable, and efficient platform for consultants and clients.

-## Current Status
+## Current Status (as of April 7, 2025)

 The project is currently under active development.
-Here's a summary of the progress:
+43 unit tests are passing, covering the core functionalities of the smart contracts.

+**Completed and Tested Functionality:**

 *   **Smart Contracts (`contracts/`)**:
     *   Core contracts (`GovernanceContract`, `MembershipContract`, `IncomeManagementContract`, `PaymentContract`) have been implemented using Test-Driven Development (TDD).
-    *   TDD covers core features including proposal creation/voting/execution, membership joining/management, consultant rate setting, and basic payment reception/distribution logic.
+TDD covers core features including proposal creation/voting/execution, membership joining/management, consultant rate setting, and basic payment reception/distribution logic.
 *   Passing tests demonstrating current functionality can be found in `contracts/test/`.
 *   **Frontend (`frontend/`)**:
     *   A frontend application has been built using React, Vite, TypeScript, and Tailwind CSS.
     *   Features include MetaMask wallet connection, a `Web3Context` for managing blockchain interactions, and basic components like `ProposalList`, `CreateProposal`, and a 'Join Collective' button stub.
-*   **Testnet Infrastructure (`testnet/`)**:
     *   A local Proof-of-Authority (PoA) testnet infrastructure is defined using Docker and Geth.
     *   Includes `Dockerfile`, `genesis.json`, and `entrypoint.sh` for building and running the testnet nodes.
 See `design/dcc_testnet_setup.md` for details.
 *   **Supporting Documents**:
     *   Initial requirements, specifications, and design documents are available in the `requirements/`, `specs/`, and `design/` directories respectively.

+**Remaining Work:**

+The following tasks remain to be completed, as detailed in the unit test plan (`specs/dcc_unit_test_plan.md`):

+*   Implement and test founder special rights and expiry logic.
+*   Implement and test proposal execution failure handling.
+*   Refine and expand quorum logic testing.
+*   Add/Manage Non-Voting Members

-### Known Issues: Local Geth Testnet
+## Known Issues: Local Geth Testnet

 **IMPORTANT:** We are currently experiencing persistent difficulties getting the local Geth sealer node (configured via Docker in `testnet/`) to reliably seal blocks.
 Various configurations (Geth v1.10.25/v1.10.26, different flags, manual miner start attempts) have been tried without consistent success within the Docker environment.